torshin5ergey/python-playground/automate-boring-stuff-projects/fantasy-game-inventory/README.md

 # Fantasy Game Inventory

 This Python program manages an inventory system, allowing users to display the current inventory and add new items to it.
-It is inspired by a practice project [Chess Dictionary Validator](https://automatetheboringstuff.com/2e/chapter4/#calibre_link-204) from the book ["Automate the Boring Stuff with Python"](https://automatetheboringstuff.com/) by Al Sweigart.
+It is inspired by a practice project [Fantasy Game Inventory](https://automatetheboringstuff.com/2e/chapter5/#calibre_link-205) from the book ["Automate the Boring Stuff with Python"](https://automatetheboringstuff.com/) by Al Sweigart.

 ## Description